antifuchs/apply-inovelli-defaults/README.md

 ![Build Status](https://github.com/antifuchs/apply-inovelli-defaults/actions/workflows/ci.yml/badge.svg)

+> [!WARNING]
+> Beware that this tool is extremely "works for me"; I used it successfully a
+> few times and have now abandoned it as I no longer have Inovelli switches in
+> my walls.

 # A tool for applying common configuration values to devices in zigbee2mqtt

 I use a bunch of [Inovelli